a4099181/git-hooks/README.md

   Your choice:
   ```

   That's the moment when first hook is configured.
-All above configures envoding validation on commit.
+All above configures encoding validation on commit.
   The only one permitted encoding is UTF-8.

   Setup is now in the entry point.
 You can repeat operation to setup another hook and function.